On T1D and Manhood

-I interact with a lot of T1Ds online every day, and something occurred to me the other day, women with T1D are much more apropos to share their T1D journey with others than men.
+I interact with a lot of people with type 1 diabetes (T1Ds) online every day, and something occurred to me the other day, women with T1D are much more apropos to share their T1D journey with others than men.
 There are a few exceptions, but for the most part it seems like men with T1D try to “tough guy” their way through this disease.
-So here I am, extending an olive branch to all my Type-1 bros to say this: It doesn’t make you less of a man to be vulnerable about your diabetes.
+So here I am, extending an olive branch to all my type-1 bros to say this: It doesn’t make you less of a man to be vulnerable about your diabetes.
 In fact, accepting yourself for who you are may be the manliest thing you can do.

 I was diagnosed at 16, in the middle of my high school athletics career, an alpha male golden boy in training.
 Even if I wanted to believe that I handled this disease on my own, that I was able to conquer my fear, doubt and worry by the sheer strength of my broad (albeit skinny) man-shoulders, I couldn’t do it with a straight face.
 I am who I am (12-year-T1D with a 6.1 A1c) by standing on the shoulders of giants, by asking for help, by being open about my struggles.
 But it wasn’t always that way.
 I used to get defensive when people would ask me about my diabetes, even if they were just genuinely curious.
 I didn’t want them to marginalize what I went through every day, just because externally it seemed fairly easy to manage.